Key dates to keep in mind as the Seahawks navigate the offseason

 The Seahawks have used the franchise tag just twice in the Pete Carroll/John Schneider era, and only once since 2010 — on Frank Clark in 2019, mostly so they could retain his rights long enough to trade him.

-Seattle has one possible candidate for the tag this year, though — safety Quandre Diggs.
+Seattle has one possible candidate for the tag this year — safety Quandre Diggs.

 Diggs, 29, would like a long-term deal.
 But the tag would at least represent a significant raise, paying him a projected $12.9 million for the 2022 season — more than twice the $6.2 million average of his previous contract — and allow Seattle to keep him around for now and worry about the future later.